A Mzungu’s Experience in Africa

-Other evenings my host family and neighbours sang in harmony and played drums (ngoma) in my honour, including songs containing my names Akiki and Tracy.
+Other evenings my host family and neighbors sang in harmony and played drums (ngoma) in my honor, including songs containing my names Akiki and Tracy.
 Many of the songs were hymns praising the Lord.
-The community as a whole were very religious with all Christian faiths represented.
+The community as a whole was very religious with all Christian faiths represented.

 Another weekend I went hiking up tree-covered Koduku Hill with my host.
 There wasn’t a path as hiking is not a Ugandan pastime.
 Our guide was a child from the school who skittered up the slippery scree avoiding the pricker bushes like a mountain goat.
 My host was slightly more agile than I, but it took many rest stops and three bottles of water before I made it to the top.
 I could get a good idea of the local geography seeing as far as Masindi Port and Lake Kyoga.
 Johnson didn’t know why his legs were stiff the next day.

 I learned the game of Omwheso, a Mandala game of planting and capturing seeds played on a board of 32 holes.
 Before I left, my host’s son and his friend made me a board, so I hope to get other people interested here.